rissajeanne/lucene/README.md

 change the Authentification Credentials if you have changed them, - enable pull-processing in the Lucene plugin settings of all OJS clients,
-- schedule the pull download script ('plugins/generic/lucene/embedded/bin/ pull.sh') on the Solr server, e.g. as a cron job.
-We recommend scheduling this script once or twice a day during off-hours when server load is low. - schedule the load processing script ('plugins/generic/lucene/embedded/bin/ load.sh') on the Solr server, e.g. as a cron job.
+- schedule the pull download script (`plugins/generic/lucene/embedded/bin/ pull.sh`) on the Solr server, e.g. as a cron job.
+We recommend scheduling this script once or twice a day during off-hours when server load is low. - schedule the load processing script (`plugins/generic/lucene/embedded/bin/ load.sh`) on the Solr server, e.g. as a cron job.
 We recommend scheduling this script about every 15 minutes.
 It polls the staging folder and will do nothing if no files are staged for load. - regularly monitor the staging, reject